 When leaves begin appearing, it’s time to plant the seed in garden soil or potting soil.
 Leave one-half of the seed above ground when planting.

 You should know: avocado plants can take upwards of 7 years to fruit.
 Many varieties also need another avocado tree as a pollinator.
 But did you know, avocado trees also make attractive houseplants?
+You can read more in our in-depth article How to Grow Avocados Indoors.

 2. Bok Choy